 Why are people unhappy with Vande Bharat Mission?

 In the past one and a half months, more than 150k people have flown to India from all parts of the world and the number is steadily increasing.
 After being stranded for more than two months, lots of Indians have reached home, courtesy Vande Bharat Mission.
-Being stuck in a foreign land can be distressing and there was desperation and urgency amongst Indians to come back.
-People are thankful for the opportunity provided by the Government of India via Vande Bharat Mission.
+Being stuck in a foreign land can be distressing and there were desperation and urgency amongst Indians to come back.
+People are thankful for the opportunity provided by the Government of India via the Vande Bharat Mission.

 However, you can sense that people are unhappy with the way they are being brought back to their homeland.
 Once you reach your destination, you are bound to forget all the hardships and difficulties you faced during your long and tough journey back home.
 But we need to understand what is troubling the travelers and why do they want international flights to be resumed ASAP.

 - The VBM flights are departing from very few cities.
 Everyone has to reach the selected city on their own, sometimes via a 4-5 hours flight.
 This is really bothersome and problematic.
 You also have to pay for the extra baggage as the domestic airlines have limited baggage allowance.
 Travelers are also exposed twice to the lethal virus, as they have to go through an extra journey.

 - Details about the whole process are not provided through legitimate sources.
 People are scouting for information on social media and latch to whatever inputs they get from the FB and WA groups.
 Every state has a different protocol and this augments the confusion.
 In this age of Digital Media, is it so difficult to circulate the right information?